evanliu3594/PM2.5-attr-mort/README.md

     - for other regions, additionally costomise:
         - the age structure data
         - the mortality rate data
-    - Note that all filenames shall be specified later in the `Data Load` section in the `HealthBurdenCalc.R`.
+    - Note that all filenames shall be specified later in the `DataLoad` section in the `HealthBurdenCalc.R`.

 3. Open the `PM25-attr-mort.Rproj` file in Rstudio.